 In addition, you may find it useful to read through our responses to some Frequently Asked Questions.

-For UK based licencees: We have set up a ‘train the trainer‘ course on the UK SSEF to help you deliver OCS training for your clinical setting.
+For UK based licencees: We have also set up a ‘train the trainer‘ course on the UK SSEF to help you deliver OCS training in-person for your clinical setting.

 How to administer the OCS